whyoleg/cryptography-kotlin/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/whyoleg/cryptography-kotlin/issues).
+For bugs, questions and discussions, please use the [GitHub Issues](https://github.com/whyoleg/cryptography-kotlin/issues).

 ## License